-As Education Secretary Miguel Cardona observed recently, college graduates, on average, make about one million dollars more over their working careers than people who only have high school credentials.
+Education Secretary Miguel Cardona says people with college degrees earn one million dollars more over their lifetimes than people who only get a high school diploma.
+You're nuts, then, if you don't go to college.

 Unfortunately, Secretary Cardona's cheerleading pitch for higher education is only partially accurate.
 For example, people who attend for-profit colleges don't do so well.
 According to a Brookings report published a few years back, nearly half (47 percent) of the people who attend for-profit colleges default on their student loans within five years of beginning repayment (p.
 48, table 8).
 And the overall five-year default rate is 28 percent.